sguitjens/homework9/README.md

    * Number of followers
    * Number of users being followed

 The application generates an HTML bio page using the information gathered from the questions and from GitHub.
 It then uses the [electron-html-to](https://www.npmjs.com/package/electron-html-to) node module to generate a PDF of the bio page from the HTML page.
-The application saves the PDF to the same directory as the HTML and javascripg files.
+The application saves the PDF to the same directory as the HTML and javascript files.

 To invoke the application, use the following command: